Last date modified: 2026-May-22

 - Extension—opens a template for extending the processing due date.
 Extensions can only be taken on perfected requests.
 Select one or more circumstances for the extension, then select the type, or number of days to extend the processing.

-D. Progress bar—indicates the status of workflow sub-sections.
-A green circle indicates the sub-section is complete for the workflow step.
-This may be because the requester did not request further review, such as not requesting a fee waiver, or the agency reviewer completed all of the tasks within the sub-section.
+D. Progress bar—indicates the status of workflow sub-steps.
+A green circle indicates the sub-step is complete for the workflow step.
+This may be because the requester did not request further review, such as not requesting a fee waiver, or the agency reviewer completed all of the tasks within the sub-step.
+A blue circle indicates the task is partially completed.

 E. Request details—the request details including requester input, attachments, and reviewer actions.